-The Journal of the American Academy of Audiology publishes articles and clinical reports in all areas of audiology, including audiological assessment, amplification, aural habilitation and rehabilitation, auditory electrophysiology, vestibular assessment, and hearing science.
+The Journal of the American Academy of Audiology publishes original research in all areas of audiology, including audiological assessment, amplification, aural habilitation and rehabilitation, auditory electrophysiology, vestibular assessment, and hearing science.

 Manuscript Submission: Manuscripts are to be submitted online.
 Submission of a manuscript is taken as evidence that no portion of the text or figures has been previously copyrighted, published, or submitted for publication elsewhere unless information regarding previous publication is explicitly cited and permission obtained.

-To insure that your submission does not pose an antitrust violation, review the Academy’s Antitrust Policy and Guidelines.
+To ensure that your submission does not pose an antitrust violation, review the Academy’s Antitrust Policy and Guidelines.

 Title Page: Page one should include the date of submission, the title, and the names of all authors as they will appear in print, without degrees.
+List of authors is limited to 10.
 This should be followed by a listing of the institutional affiliations of each author.
-The title page should also include the name, address, telephone number, fax number, and e-mail address of the author who will receive editorial correspondence.
-Also on page one, the author should cite whether the paper was presented orally at a professional meeting, including the name of the meeting, date, and place.
-Acknowledgments of support should also be listed here, along with grant numbers if the study was supported by an agency.
+The title page should also include the name, address, telephone number, fax number, and e-mail address of the corresponding author who will receive editorial correspondence.
+This is where the author should cite whether the paper has been presented and where.
+Acknowledgments of support are listed here, along with grant numbers if the study was supported by an agency.

-Structured Abstract: Abstracts must be 500 words or fewer.
-When applicable, abstracts should use all eight of the following subheads.
+Structured Abstract: Abstracts must be 350 words or fewer.
+When applicable, abstracts should use the following format: